SAP/ai-sdk-java/docs/guides/ORCHESTRATION_CHAT_COMPLETION.md

 ## Set a Response Format

 It is possible to set the response format for the chat completion.
-Available options are using `JSON_OBJECT` and `JSON_SCHEMA`.
+Available options are using `JSON_OBJECT`, `JSON_SCHEMA`, and `TEXT`, where `TEXT` is the default behavior.

 ### JSON_OBJECT

-If you want to force the response to be a JSON object, you can set the response format as follows:
+Setting the response format to `JSON_OBJECT` tells the AI to respond with JSON, i.e., the response from the AI will be a string consisting of a valid JSON.
+This does, however, not guarantee that the response adheres to a specific structure (other than being valid JSON).

 ```java
 var template = Message.user("What is 'apple' in German?");